Flexzilla Hose With SwivelGrip (HFZG550YWS): Product Review

 You can coil this hose up any old way, and then drag one end out, and it will just uncoil, rather than getting kinks as it gets pulled out.
 I found that quite impressive.
 The key is to hold onto the sheath covering the coupler at the end of the hose; this allows the SwivelGrip coupler to turn freely and pull any kinks out of the hose.

 I do not own a hose reel, so I can’t comment on how it will perform when unrolling.
 But I think that a hose reel would make it even easier to unwind without kinking.
+Just be sure to follow the instructions carefully – you’ll need to stretch the hose out flat before winding it onto the hose reel the first time.

 DRINKING WATER SAFE AND AN IMPROVED WASHER